kumekay/crabapplepad/README.md

 ## Features

-- Foldable.
-The keyboard can be folded and put in a pocket
+- Supports Kailh Choc and MX switches
+- Optionally foldable with Choc switches
 - Minimalistic.
 No LEDs, no RGB, no extra keys
 - With Kailh Choc it's 3cm thick in the folded state
 - Split.
 The two halves are connected with a 3d printed hinge